- IUDs are more than 99% effective against pregnancy for 3-12 years.

 How does my health care provider insert the IUD?

 Insertion of an IUD (placing the IUD in your uterus) takes only about 5 to 15 minutes.
 Your health care provider (HCP) will first do a pelvic exam to measure the size, shape, and position of your uterus and other reproductive organs.
+They will insert a device called a speculum into the vagina which helps to visualize the cervix.
 Next, an antiseptic solution is used to gently clean the vagina and cervix.
-The IUD will be inserted through the opening of your cervix into your uterus using a special applicator that keeps the IUD flat and closed until it is at the top of your uterus.
+Your provider will measure the length of your uterus using an instrument.
+Then, the IUD will be inserted through the opening of your cervix into your uterus using a special applicator that keeps the IUD flat and closed until it is at the top of your uterus.
 You will likely feel some cramping when the IUD is inserted.
 Your HCP will then cut the strings at the end of the IUD so that they’re short enough to not bother you or your partner.
-Your health care provider may talk to you about string checks and how to preform them.
+Your health care provider may talk to you about string checks and how to perform them.
 String checks are not required because you should be visiting your HCP regularly to ensure the IUD is working properly.
 If you choose to check your IUD strings, make sure you are comfortable and have learned from a HCP how to check properly.

 An IUD insertion is usually done in your health care provider’s office or outpatient clinic.
 If you would like the IUD but are uncertain about how you will tolerate the procedure, ask your HCP to see if they can place the IUD under some medicine; some providers may offer placement under sedation in a procedure room or operating room.